Last Updated on 05/11/2023 by Glynn Willard

 If it’s a travel trailer, measure from the tongue to the rear bumper.

 Measure from the ground all the way to the top of the highest object on your RV.
 This is the number you need when you’re approaching a low overpass with a maximum height number.
-If it says 11′ 8″ and your tallest object on your roof tops out at 12 feet, your RV will not fit.
+If it says 11′ 8″ and the tallest object on your roof tops out at 12 feet, your RV will not fit.

 Time To Get Out And Camp (Or Live)!

 This is a great list for getting to know your RV in your driveway.
-But your relationship with your “home away from home” will really flourish when you’re using it to its fullest abilities.
+But your relationship with your “home away from home” will flourish when you’re using it to its fullest abilities.

 What are some of the first things you have done with your new or new to you RV?